 Elderly persons, immunocompromised individuals, pregnant women, and neonates are at highest risk for acquiring listeriosis.
 Listeriosis generally manifests as meningoencephalitis and/or septicemia in neonates and adults.
 Pregnant women may experience a mild febrile illness, abortion, premature delivery, or stillbirth.
 In healthy adults and children, symptoms usually are mild or absent.
 L. monocytogenes can multiply in refrigerated foods.

-Note: For up to date infromation see: Listeriosis (Listeria)
+Note: For up to date information see: Listeriosis (Listeria)